-- To reinstall the engine cover, position the front end of the cover first, then lower the rear end. - It is important to ensure the front edge is pushed completely forward to the radiator cover to ensure an air-tight seal. - Press the rear end of the engine cover down and turn the hex wrench to the right (clockwise) until the latch pulls the cover downward and stops.

-Reinstall the screws at the lower front corners on each side of the engine cover (if equipped).
+- Position the front end of the cover first, then lower the rear end. - It is important to ensure the front edge is pushed completely forward to the radiator cover to ensure an air-tight seal. - Press the rear end of the engine cover down and turn the hex wrench to the right (clockwise) until the latch pulls the cover downard and stops. - Reinstall the screws at the lower front corners on each side of the engine cover.